What to Do: Summer Activities in Marbella

 In addition to these parks, there are several other options to explore.
 Fuengirola Bioparc is renowned for its immersive animal exhibits and conservation efforts, providing an educational and entertaining experience.
 Selwo Aventura in Estepona brings a slice of African safari to the Costa del Sol, with expansive grounds home to a variety of exotic animals.
 For those looking to cool off, Aqualand Torremolinos and Aquamijas offer a range of water slides and pools, ensuring a fun-filled day for all ages.

-Pia Arrieta, 09 Jun 2025 - Living in Marbella
+Pia Arrieta, 25 Jun 2026 - Guides to Living in Marbella

 Related Articles